בס"ד

 • Keep Records Up to Date:

-• Maintain all records, reports, and receipts for any repairs made.
-These could be needed in future inspections or audits from the DOB.
+Maintain organized records, reports, and receipts for any repairs or maintenance.
+These documents may be required during future inspections or DOB audits.

 Did You Know?